PrimordialMoros/bending-metrics/README.md

-# Bending Example Addon
+# Bending Metrics Addon

-This is an example addon for [Bending](https://github.com/PrimordialMoros/Bending).
+This is an addon for [Bending](https://github.com/PrimordialMoros/Bending) that provides prometheus metrics.

-It registers a new ability called EarthDome.